martinbuberl/awscommunitynordics/docs/covid-statement.md

   <h2 class="mt-5">Cancellations</h2>

   <p class="mt-5">
+  As a general rule, meetups in March and April are currently postponed or cancelled.

+  <b>Finland</b>Meetups in March and April are postponed as per agreement with the sponsors and AWS postponement of DevDays Helsinki.
+May meetup is currently still planned, but the situation will be updated, if needed.

+  <b>Sweden</b>There are currently no planned Meetups, and we will not plan any new meetings due to the current situation

-  As a general rule, we are not currently canceling any events as per current instructions from health authorities in the Nordics.
-(There are currently no planned Meetups in Norway, and we will not plan any new meetings due to the current situation)
+  <b>Norway</b>There are currently no planned Meetups, and we will not plan any new meetings due to the current situation

-  In any case, the following exceptions are in effect:
+  For any possible meetups in the future the following rules are in effect:
   <ul>
   <li>Each meetup holds full autonomy either to have or cancel a meetup at their own discretion</li>
   <li>Each sponsor and/or venue has full autonomy not to sponsor an event during an outbreak.
 In case of sponsor or venue cancellation, either a new sponsor or venue is secured or an event is canceled.</li>